ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 If your issue isn't already listed, then create a New Issue.
 Provide details of your suggestion and include the tutorial name and page to which your suggestion applies.
-One of our technical writers will review your suggestion and resolve it if they can.
+One of our technical team will review your suggestion and resolve it if they can.
 They may contact you if they need some more clarification.